Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Example 2: The China Shock

 When estimating the post-selection model by LIML, the estimates are very different from 2SLS.
 This might indicate that many IVs are weak and 2SLS is therefore biased.
 In order to adjust for this, I use the Anderson-Rubin test in the downward testing procedure instead of the HS-test.

-When using adaptive Lasso the method selects 63 shares as invalid.
+When using adaptive Lasso with the AR-test, the method now selects 63 shares as invalid.
 When selecting with CIM and the AR-test (column 7 of table \ref{tab:ADH}), even 128 shares are chosen as invalid.
 The estimate for SSIV now moves to -0.92, but the 95\% significance interval still includes the original estimate.
 The 2SLS estimate becomes positive, with a coefficient of 0.12, while the coefficient of LIML is positive and large.

 The industries chosen as invalid are listed in table \ref{tab:ExclCountries} of the supplementary material.
 These industries concord with those discussed in ADH.
 The first industry labeled as problematic was the computer industry.
-Industries belonging to electronic and computer equipment (35 and 36) are among those chosen most often, constituting up to 29 percent of the shares selected as invalid.
+Industries belonging to electronic and computer equipment (SIC35 and 36) are among those chosen most often, constituting up to 29 percent of the shares selected as invalid.
 The second industry class that is discussed in ADH is related to construction.
 Up to 16 percent of selected shares come from industries that are associated with construction (32, 33, 34).
 The third industry discussed in ADH is apparel, footwear and textiles.
 Also, up to 16 percent of shares selected comes from these industries (22, 23, 31).

 The analysis offers additional information beyond the sensitivity to misspecification illustrated by Rotemberg weights.
-Games, Toys and Children Vehicles as well as Household Audio and Video Equipment have obtained the second- and third-largest Rotemberg weights in GSS, and they have been selected by aLasso and CIM.
+Games, Toys and Children Vehicles as well as Household Audio and Video Equipment have obtained the second- and third-largest Rotemberg weights in GSS, and they have been selected by AL and CIM.
 The industry with fourth-largest Rotemberg has been selected by CIM and the one with the fifth-largest weight has been selected by both methods.
 However, the SIC-4 industry with the largest weight has not been selected, while numerous industries from the SIC-2 industry related to it and SIC-codes from the food sector have been selected.
-This shows how the proposed methods can guide share selection when constructing the instrument in expected ways but it can also inspire to think about the possible endogeneity of some of the industries.
+This shows how the proposed methods can guide share selection in expected ways but it can also inspire to think about the possible endogeneity of some other industries.